frederic-perez/AmE-dictionary/data/dictionary.md

 __Russian salad__ _n_
 __Rust Belt__ _n_ (rust belt) An area where heavy industry is in decline, esp in the Midwest of the US.
 __rusticate__ _v_
+__rusticle__ _n_ /RUHS-tuh/ti-kuhl/ An icicle-like formation of rust, as on an underwater shipwreck.
 __rustle up__ _v_
 __rustle<sup>1</sup>__ _n_ _A sound like the rustle of silk._
 __rustle<sup>2</sup>__ _v_ :nine::mute:[rus~~t~~le] (rustled, rustling) __1__ To make a sound like the one that leaves or sheets of paper make when they move. _A rustling sound._ _The quiet rustling of the river._ __2__ To steal farm animals such as sheep, horses, or cows. _To rustle up a dinner for 12._